Tanzir11/Yolo_nas/README.md

 ## Usage

-To run the custom object detection code, run the following command in the terminal:
+To run the custom object detection code, open the `yolo_nas_custom.ipynb` file in Jupyter Notebook.

-Use code with caution.
-Learn more python yolo_nas_custom.ipynb

-This will open a window where you can select the image or video file that you want to detect objects in.

-To run the YouTube object detection code, run the following command in the terminal:
+To run the YouTube object detection code, open the `yolo_nas.ipynb` file in Jupyter Notebook.

-python yolo_nas.ipynb

-This will open a window where you can enter the URL of the YouTube video that you want to detect objects in.
-Also you will need a Youtube id which is just google search away

-License
+## License

 This project is licensed under the MIT License.

-Contributing
+## Contributing

 If you would like to contribute to this project, please feel free to open a pull request.

-Contact
+## Contact

 If you have any questions or feedback, please feel free to contact me at [tanzeer.khan98@gmail.com].